OdinProAgrica/dapper/README.md

 right tools, right job.
 It is worth noting however that, even if you use several transformTools statements in a row, the compiler is clever enough to combine this into a single operation under the bonnet, minimising dapper's speed impact.

-The bundle itself is broken down into two sets of tools.
-This post will focus on our transform tools.
-I will do a separate post on stringtools (and our in development bundle geodapper) in the future.
-Watch this space!
+The bundle itself is broken down into two sets of tools:

 ### Transform Tools